Skip to content

 su -

-The above command allows you to switch to the root account.
-However, you’ll need to know the root password before being able to run the root user shell and environment.
+The above command lets you switch to the root account.
+However, you’ll need to know the root password to run the root user shell and environment.

 Another example: